vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 * The single _Shift_ key cycles between three states, *Shift*, *Right Shift* and no shift.
 This double-shift shortcut appears necessary because RPL RPL calculators like the HP48 have a rather full keyboard even with two shift keys.
+The less-frequently used *Right Shift* functions can be accessed after a double-press on _Shift_.

-* Since RPL uses Alpha entry a lot more than the HP42, making it quickly accessible seems important, so holding the *Shift* key enters Alpha mode.
+* Since RPL uses Alpha entry a lot more than the HP42, making it quickly accessible seems important, so there are three ways to activate it: with _Shift_ _ ENTER _ as indicated by the _ALPHA_ yellow label on the DM42 ENTER key), by holding _Shift_ for more than half a second, or by holding the _ ▲ _ or _ ▼ _ while pressing one of the alpha keys.
+This last method is called _transient alpha mode_.
+Text is entered in uppercase while holding the _ ▲ _ key, and in lowercase while holding the _ ▼ _ key.
+Using _Shift_ _ ENTER _ cycles between uppercase, lowercase and non-alpha mode.

-* It is also possible to enter Alpha mode with _Shift_ _ ENTER _ to match the labelling on the DM42. _Shift_ _ ENTER _ also cycles between *uppercase*, *lowercase* and *non-alpha* entry.
-The first two are shown as _ABC_ and _abc_ in the annunciator area.

-* Alpha mode is always sticky.
-In other words, there is no equivalent of the HP48's "single-Alpha" mode.
-Alpha mode is also exited when pressing _ ENTER _ or _EXIT_.
+* Alpha mode is shown in the annunciator area, which will show _ABC_ for uppercase Alpha mode, and _abc_ for lowercase Alpha mode.
+There is no equivalent of the HP48's "single-Alpha" mode.
+Alpha mode is either _transient_ (when you hold one of the arrow keys) or _sticky_ (when you enter with _Shift_ _ ENTER _ or by holding _Shift_).
+Alpha mode is also cancelled when pressing _ ENTER _ or _EXIT_.

 * Since the DM42's alphabetic keys overlap with the numeric keys, as well as with and _ × _ and _ ÷ _, using _Shift_ in Alpha mode brings back numbers.
-This means it cannot be used for lowercase, hence the need for the _Shift_ _ ENTER _ sequence.

-* The less-frequently used *Right Shift* functions can be accessed with a long-press on _Shift_.
+This means _Shift_ cannot be used for lowercase, but as indicated above, there are two other methods to enter lowercase characters.
+Using _Shift_ in combination with keys other than the numeric keypad gives a variety of special characters.
+Yet another set of characters are made available by using double-_Shift_ in Alpha mode.

 * The _ ▲ _ and _ ▼ _ keys move the cursor _left_ and _right_ while editing
   instead of _up_ and _down_.
 These cursor movements are much more useful for a